7 Key Questions You Should Ask a Potential Software Development Partner

 If you have a particular way of doing things, you should communicate it at the outset.
 It will help the hired company to create strategies to accommodate this.

 5. How will you ensure the confidentiality of my project?

 6. How do you price your offerings?
-Is there a trial period which can be availed?
+Is there a trial period that can be availed?

 7. How will you manage timeline demands?